This step-by-step guide explains how you can enable an Ubuntu remote desktop so that you can access and control it remotely.

 gsettings set org.gnome.Vino require-encryption false

-Otherwise, you will get an error in RealVNC client about an incompatible encryption mechanism.
+Otherwise, you will get an error in the RealVNC client about an incompatible encryption mechanism.

-When you use remote desktop software, all the operations you perform take place on the remote desktop and use its resources.
+When you use remote desktop software, all of your operations take place on the remote desktop and utilize its resources.